 Common Hemp Misconceptions

 There are some common misconceptions when it comes to hemp, especially due to the relation to its psychoactive cousin.

-Hemp cannot get you high.
+Does Hemp Extract or CBD get you high?
+Absolutely not.
 In order to be legally considered hemp, the hemp plant must contain less than 0.3% THC.
 THC, or tetrahydrocannabinol, is the psychoactive chemical compound found in cannabis.
 The 0.3% amount of THC is negligible and cannot produce a high.
 In fact, CBD is known to counteract the psychoactive properties of THC.

 Hemp extract is not the same as what you’d find in the grocery store.
 You can buy hemp seeds and hemp seed oil in stores, but it is not the same as hemp oil extract.
 Oil extracted from the seeds of the hemp plant is extremely nutritious but does not contain phytocannabinoids, which are a part of a diverse class of chemical compounds.
 Hemp oil extract contains many phytocannabinoids including cannabidiol (CBD), which is being studied extensively for its beneficial properties.
 Hemp seed oil does not contain CBD.
 To learn more about the difference between hemp seed oil and hemp oil, visit this blog.

 Properly sourced hemp oil can be sold in all 50 U.S. states.
 If sourced properly, hemp oil extract is legal to sell and purchase in all 50 states.
 Again, to be considered hemp, the cannabis plant must have less than 0.3% THC.
 At Made By Hemp, we import our hemp oil from European hemp farms, which is considered legal practice.